-Program Summary: The Ridgefield Park Green Team, supports its local economy and small businesses promoting access to local food and food resources for our community of 4,851 households.
-When buying local transportation especially lessening fuel consumption has environmental benefits.
-We are close to Routes 46, 17, 80 and 95 making it easy for residents to access Bergen and Passaic County Farmers Markets and sustainable resources for sourcing nutritious food.
-A list of these resources within 10 miles of Ridgefield Park is posted on the Village's website and Facebook page, is part of our Welcome Guide, was shown at the Green Team station on Earth Day in May and was covered in the June, 2022 newsletter.
-We have a local mainstay Village IGA which has been offering home delivery for over 43 years well before supermarket chains.
-We will interact with local restaurants, cafes, small eateries and bakeries and promote those businesses that support local food production and may use in-season produce.
+Program Summary: Sustainable Ridgefield Park supports promoting access to local food and food resources for our community of 4,851 households.
+Buying local has environmental benefits with transportation by lessening fuel consumption.
+We are close to Routes 46, 17, 80 and 95 making it easy for residents to access Bergen and Passaic County Farmers Markets, Produce, Grocery stores and sustainable resources for sourcing nutritious food.
+A resource list within 10 miles of Ridgefield Park is posted on the Sustainable Ridgefield Park's website page under Think Local First, Facebook page and is part of our Welcome Guide.